zkazure/zaps_vim/README.md

 This repo in order to create a script to enable me to use vim-like control on Windows with autohotkey v2.

 ## Goal Function
-- [ ] This software should be the easy win-vind, I could not use the  win-vind
+- [ ] This software should be the easy win-vind, I could not use the  win-vind. 我觉得现在的win-vind还不好用。

 - [x] move with hjkl.
 - [x] escape with ctrl + leftSquareBracket.